 After Hurricane Matthew, there was a need for greater understanding and preparation to ensure the safe and effective evacuation of Chatham County during a hurricane or tropical storm.
-To better prepare for the 2017 hurricane season, we are encouraging residents to learn the terminology that County officials will be using during an evacuation.
+To better prepare for hurricane season, we are encouraging residents to learn the terminology that County officials will be using during an evacuation.
 Knowing the difference between an evacuation and mandatory evacuation orders will significantly affect how communities and residents will react and prepare for the threat of a hurricane.

 An Evacuation Order will be issued when local officials feel it may be in your best interest to evacuate the targeted area.
 An Evacuation Order is a general statement used to encourage residents to evacuate.

 A Mandatory Evacuation Order is an executive directive requiring all residents, visitors, businesses and others in the target area to evacuate.
 Personal discretion is not an option.

 In addition, Chatham County has constructed new evacuation zones to ensure an efficient exit for all communities that are in the target area.
 These zones are:

 These zones are clear boundaries that are already established in Chatham County.
 Residents are familiar with these landmarks and should be able to easily identify which zone they live and work in.

 CEMA encourages everyone who lives, works and plays in Savannah and Chatham County to sign up to receive emergency and community notifications on their cells phones.
 Click here to get started or send a text message to Swift911.×

 Text 'FOLLOW CHATHAMEMA' to 40404 to be added to the SMS notification list, powered by Twitter.
 Standard text messaging rates apply.×

 The Chatham Emergency Management Agency conducts monthly tests of our emergency warning sirens on the first Wednesday of each month at 12 noon.
 If you hear a siren at any other time, it means take cover!
 Read more about our warning siren program.×